lookupdaily/Notes-ES6/README.md

 - Save the list of notes to a database
 - View a list of saved notes

+## Edge cases to consider

+- A note cannot be created with an empty string
+- A note cannot be updated with an empty string
+- A non-existent note cannot be updated
+- A non-existent note cannot be deleted

 ## Learning Objectives

 - Build an app in a modular design pattern in modern JavaScript syntax (ES6)